TonyVallad/MSZP/readme.md

 EXE compiled using QB64 x64 Version 2.1

-Disclaimer: Since this program is written in QBasic it can only use 1 CPU Thread to make calculations.
-So don't expect it to be efficient !
+Disclaimer: Since this program is written in QBasic it can only use 1 CPU Thread to make calculations. (as far as I know...)
 I'm only working on it because this was my first software and it has sentimental value to me.
 I want to see it finished.

 If my AMD Ryzen 9 5900X was sentient, it probably would be frustrated as f*** ! xD